Staff Time Off and Leave

 Sick Accruals

 Full-time employees with a non-temporary appointment accrue 12 hours of sick time per month.
 Staff who are employed for 20 or more hours but less than 40 hours per week accrue sick time on a prorated basis.
+Note: Staff with a temporary appointment do not accrue sick time.

 Hourly employees earn sick time based on the payroll period; therefore, the monthly accrual will vary depending on the hours in pay status.
 Based on a full year's pay cycle for a full-time hourly employee, this should average out to 12 hours of sick accruals per month.